project-anacapa/course-github-org-tool/README.md

 * MACHINE_USER_KEY.
 This is a "personal access token" for the machine user.
 While logged in to github "as the machine user", access this item on the settings menu: <https://github.com/settings/tokens>.
-Create a personal access token with the correct scope `(user,repo,delete_repo,admin:org)`.
+Create a personal access token with the correct scope `(user,repo,delete_repo,admin:org,admin:org_hook)`.
 Record this value, but be sure it is in a SECURE location (since access to this token confers the power to take any action in github that the machine user is authorized to take.)
 In particular, do not store it in any github repo, or anywhere that it could potentially leak.
+Note that the `admin:org_hook` scope may only be available for GitHub Enterprise organizations.

 Keep this window open so that you have these values available for step 3, deploying to Heroku.